Highest Protein Seafood and Fish Options - Nordic Catch

 Cod delivers a lean 23g of protein per 100g, making it an excellent high-protein choice for lighter meals.
 There are different types of cod.
 Wild Icelandic cod contains approximately 90 calories, 19 grams of protein, and less than 1 gram of fat.
 Pacific cod is similar, with about 85 calories and 20 grams of protein.
 Cod is low in calories and fat, making it one of the best seafoods for weight management.
 It's also rich in B vitamins and selenium, which support your immune health, energy production, and antioxidant defenses.

-Cod's mild flavor and firm texture make it easy to bake, broil, or sauté.
+Cod's mild flavor and firm texture make bake, broil, or sauté easy.
 To enhance its delicate taste, add spices or a squeeze of lemon.
 Cod also works well in fish tacos, soups, or as part of a hearty fish stew for a protein-packed meal.

 4. Shrimp